The Thing to Do (album)

 The Thing to Do is an album by American trumpeter Blue Mitchell recorded in 1964 and released on the Blue Note label.
+Chick Corea plays piano on this album, one of his first recordings.
+This album also features Al Foster's recording debut.

 Reception

 The AllMusic review by Scott Yanow awarded the album 5 stars and stated "The record is prime Blue Note hard bop, containing inventive tunes, meaningful solos, and an enthusiastic but tight feel.
 Highly recommended".